kodakr/WorldWarIV_Mitigation/README.md

     - enhanes efficiency in a mass voting scenario eg: Government elections.
 5. A "Live Television" feature:
     - Anyone can view current state of consensus while voting is ongoing.
+6. Robust and efficient algos for high performance scenario.
+    - eg: Government elctions.
 ## Chainlink Integrations
 1. **ChainlinkVRFv2**
     - for unique identification, tracking and future retrieval of all instances.
-    - Ensures distinct `bytes32 _uniqueId` for all instances.
+    - Ensures distinct `bytes32 _uniqueId` for all deployed instances.
 2. **Chainlink CCIP**
     - Enabling anyone to vote from convinient chain.
 3. **Chainlink Automation** Potential
     - The V2.0 of this project considers implementing this to automate the `voteSortingAlgorithm()`
+    - potentially publishing results automatically if `block.timestamp` == `uint256 public votingEnds;`
 ## Hackathon details
  `address factory = 0x691162D966A43f43700545577d0C3b54E69c95ED;// Not verified`
  `string Chaindeployed = "sepolia;"`